Realbhi/Understanding-Linux/03_User-Management/05_Sudo-Access-and-Privilage-Escalation.md

 | **NOPASSWD:**        | Runs without prompting for a password                     |
 | **/path/to/command** | The specific command(s) the user can execute with sudo    |

+### **Meaning of the first ALL in more detail**

+- This is the HOSTS field.

+- It means:

+  - This rule applies when the user is logging in from any host.
+  - On most single Linux machines it doesn't matter — you only have one host.
+  - But on systems using NIS, LDAP, or clusters, sudoers rules may apply to multiple machines.
+  - So: username ALL = ... means: Allow username to use this sudo rule on any machine.

 ---

 ###  Example 1 — Allow a user to restart Nginx without password: